raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ⚪️⚪️⚪️⚪️
 ```

+---

 ### separation of concerns

 Of course, all we've done so far is moved the "faffing about" out of our code and we're doing it by hand.
-That's bad: we don't want to retrain our eyes to read quad trees instead of flat arrays, and we don't want to sit at a computer all day manually translating quad trees to flat arrays and back.
+That's bad: we don't want to retrain our eyes to read quadtrees instead of flat arrays, and we don't want to sit at a computer all day manually translating quadtrees to flat arrays and back.

 If only we could write some code to do it for us...
 Some recursive code...

-Here's a function that recursively turns a two-dimensional array into a quad tree:
+Here's a function that recursively turns a two-dimensional array into a quadtree:

 ```javascript
 const isOneByOneArray = (something) =>